astarte-platform/astarte/doc/pages/tutorials/010-astarte_in_5_minutes.md

 * `80`: HTTP
 * `8883`: MQTTS

 To check everything went fine, use `docker ps` to verify relevant containers are up: Astarte itself, VerneMQ, CFSSL, RabbitMQ and ScyllaDB should be now running on your system.
 If any of them isn't up and running, `docker ps -a` should show it stopped or failed.
-In those cases, it is advised to issue `docker-compose up -d` again to fix potential temporary failures.
+In those cases, it is advised to issue `docker compose up -d` again to fix potential temporary failures.

 ## Create a Realm